NoahNiebs/QuizWebApp/README.md

 The app will then run in localhost:3000 if steps above go accordingly

-This is a basic implementation, due to time constraints if there were more time the following would be completed
+<b>This is a basic implementation, due to time constraints if there were more time the following would be completed </b>

 1.)
 Following each quiz, the user will be given the option to submit a name which will be saved over Local Storage and would be displayed over the leaderboard.